twl8n/clojure-interpreter/README.md

 #### todo

+- Add an example for XML parsing

+- Add an example for base64 encode/decode.

+- Add an example for Postgres

+- Continue with the experiment to dynamically load modules.

 - what is :omit-source and does it have anything to do with lein uberjar?
 Will using it make a smaller uberjar?
 Would a smaller uberjar be an advantage besides saving disk?

 ```